cathbert/Danish_English_App/README.md

 # Danish_English_App

-This just my trial gui application to be able to translate from Danish to English.
+This just my trial gui application to translate from Danish to English.